gumyr/cq_warehouse/README.md

 ```python
 Screw.select_by_size("M6-1") # {<class 'cq_warehouse.fastener.ButtonHeadScrew'>: ['iso7380_1'], <class 'cq_warehouse.fastener.ButtonHeadWithCollarScrew'>: ['iso7380_2'], ...}
 ```
-As of current release of cq_warehouse, displaying this dictionary results in the following (note that the Class descriptors have been converted to names with the `__name__` method):
-- ButtonHeadScrew : iso7380_1
-- ButtonHeadWithCollarScrew : iso7380_2
-- CheeseHeadScrew : iso7048, iso1207, iso14580
-- CounterSunkScrew : iso7046, iso14582, iso14581, iso10642, iso2009
-- HexHeadScrew : iso4017, din931, iso4014
-- HexHeadWithFlangeScrew : din1665, din1662
-- PanHeadScrew : iso14583, iso1580
-- PanHeadWithCollarScrew : din967
-- RaisedCheeseHeadScrew : iso7045
-- RaisedCounterSunkOvalHeadScrew : iso14584, iso7047, iso2010
-- SetScrew : iso4026
-- SocketHeadCapScrew : iso4762

 To see if a given screw type has screws in the length you are looking for, each screw class provides a dictionary of available lengths, as follows:
 - `nominal_length_range[screw_type:str]` : (list[float]) - all the nominal lengths for this screw type, e.g.:
 ```python